JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/convert_rotation_types.rst

 Description
 -----------
-this node convert from a rotation type to another.
-It support :
+This node converts from a rotation type to another.
+It supports :

 - Quaternion to Euler.
 - Euler to Quaternion.